Hong Kong–Zhuhai–Macau Bridge: Hong Kong Link Road

-Administered under Highways Department of HKSAR, the Hong Kong Link Road connects the main bridge-tunnel to an artificial island housing the Hong Kong Boundary Crossing Facilities (HKBCF).
+Administered under the Highways Department of Hong Kong, the Hong Kong Link Road connects the main bridge-tunnel to an artificial island housing the Hong Kong Boundary Crossing Facilities (HKBCF).
 This section includes a 9.4 km bridge construction, a 1 km Scenic Hill Tunnel, and a 1.6 km at-grade road along the east coast of the Chek Lap Kok.

 Zhuhai Link Road

 The Zhuhai Link Road starts from Zhuhai-Macao Port Artificial Island, passes through the developed area of Gongbei via a tunnel towards Zhuhai, and connects to three major expressways, namely, the Jing-Zhu Expressway, Guang-Zhu West Expressway, and Jiang-Zhu Expressway.

 Macau Bridge Link

 Opened in October 2024, the 3 km bridge provides alternative access to Taipa Island from the HZMB boundary office.

 Left- and right-hand traffic

 Although the HZMB connects two left-hand traffic (LHT) areas, namely Hong Kong and Macau, the crossing itself is right-hand traffic (RHT), the same as in Zhuhai and other regions of mainland China (the bridge is technically in Zhuhai for most of its length).
 Thus, drivers from Hong Kong and Macau need to make use of crossing viaducts to switch to RHT upon entering the bridge, and back to LHT upon leaving the bridge when they are back to Hong Kong and Macau.
 Traffic between Zhuhai and the bridge requires no left-right conversion as they are both RHT.